 Celebrating team achievements enabled by the technology

-Emphasizing skill enhancement over surveillance
+Emphasizing skill enhancement over monitoring

 Integration with existing systems